ricardo460/fermat-org/README.md

 $ git config --global user.email name123@example.com
 ```

-Alternatively I can download another application client function as Git, such SourceTree Atlassian.
+Alternatively, you can download another application client function as Git, such as SourceTree Atlassian.

 #### Installing Xampp.

-Simple download the executable from their official website and install.
+Simply download the executable from their official website and install.

 #### Installing Node.js.
 Installation for Windows.